fhildeb/lukso-node-guide/docs/guides/modifications/execution-dashboard.md

 The following properties need to be exchanged:

 - `<lukso-working-directory>` with the path of the node folder
-- `<your-node-name>` with the custom description or name of the node
+- `<your-dashboard-name>` with the node name to show up on the dashboard
+- `ethstats-secret` with the actual secret of your dashboard server
+- `ethstats-server` with the address of your dashboard server

 :::